-Runa Ray is an Indian Born Fashion Environmentalist and a Documentary Designer.
+Runa Ray is a Fashion designer and Environmentalist.

 Who uses Art as Activism to educate and advocate for policy change.